amovah/pastore/README.md

 Arguments to Promise:

 - `pass`: type `Object`.
 Password object which is saved.
-- `false`: type `Boolean`.
-If your title is not unique, it will be false.
+- `err`: type `TypeError`.
+It will occur if there is a another password with same title.

-Add a password to database and save database.
+Add a password.

 ### remove